SOHAR Port and Freezone

-The town of Sohar lies in the centre of the Al Batinah Region, in the North of Oman.
-This provides SOHAR Port with a strategic location outside the Strait of Hormuz - the only stretch of water between the Gulf and the Indian Ocean, and an important means of sea transportation linking the Gulf region to India, the rest of the Middle East, China and South East Asia, as well as Europe.
+The Wilayah of Liwa lies in the centre of the Al Batinah North Governorate, in the North of Oman.
+This provides SOHAR Port with a strategic location outside the Strait of Hormuz - the stretch of water providing the only passage between the Persian Gulf and the Indian Ocean, and an important means of sea transportation linking the Gulf region to India, the rest of the Middle East, China and South East Asia, as well as Europe.